mikeSmith08/htbhf-smart-stub/README.md

 # htbhf-smart-stub
-Service for stubbing out HMRC, DWP and Card Service provider apis.
+Service for stubbing out DWP and Card Service provider apis.

 ## Benefit Eligibility Stubbing
 The service returns stubbed responses depending on the national insurance number (nino) which is sent in the request.